Edfred1/Contextual-Music-Crafter/README.md

 ## 🎹 How to Use

 CMC provides a suite of tools for different creative needs, from low-cost loop creation to full-scale song composition. **We strongly recommend starting with the 'Core Generators'** to understand the process and conserve your API tokens before moving to the more advanced tools.

+### 0. (Optional) Analyze an existing MIDI first

+If you want to start from an existing MIDI structure, run a quick analysis first and derive a compact plan you can feed into the generator.
+See the section "Music Analyzer (optional)" below for details.

 ### 1. Optional Legacy Tools (single parts & quick edits)